project-meucci/thimm.github.io/docs/Farmerama/Shorts-adam-kaye-on-polenta.md

 ---
-title: Shorts: Adam Kaye on Polenta
+title: Shorts Adam Kaye On Polenta
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2017-09-05)